isomerpages/moe-sst/_student-admission/S1 Admission.md

 ---
 ### SST SECONDARY 1 (S1) ADMISSION

-SST admits all our Secondary 1 students into the Express Course of study through the Direct School Admission Secondary (DSA-Sec) exercise. **It does not participate in the MOE Secondary One Posting Exercise.**
+SST admits all our Secondary 1 students into Posting Group 3 through the Direct School Admission Secondary (DSA-Sec) exercise. **It does not participate in the MOE Secondary One Posting Exercise.**

-Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.
+**Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.**

-Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and participate in the activities related to the talent they are selected for from year 1-4.
+**Students successfully admitted to the school via DSA are expected to honour their commitment to the school and participate in the activities related to the talent they are selected for from year 1-4.**

 #### (A) SST Phase 1 Written Test (Only for shortlisted candidates)